 The Yes Inn @ YMT has a luggage storage service that is available to use for Dragon Trip travellers.
 It is $50 HKD per day, per bag.
 Please make sure to receive your receipt from the Yes Inn at time of luggage storage.
 Please note that any theft, loss or damage caused to your luggage while in storage is not the responsibility of The Dragon Trip and any queries or issues with the service should be brought directly to the attention of the Yes Inn @ YMT.

 Airport transfers in Hong Kong are not available.

-We can arrange additional nights accommodation in Hong Kong if you plan on arriving early or staying on at the end of your trip.
-Do get in touch to find out the price.
+We can arrange additional nights accommodation in Hong Kong for a fee if you plan on arriving early or staying on at the end of your trip.
+Please email firstname.lastname@example.org for more information.